nlip-project/security_guidelines/README.md

 **Risk Score:** 3x5=15 (High visibility impact).

+**Applicability:** AS

+**NLIP Coupling:** Weak

+**Why:** Factuality/grounding and approval flows are model/app governance issues.

 **Controls:**

-- Implement output guardrails (factuality checker, retrieval cross-validation).
-Implement RAG (Retrieval-Augmented Generation) pipelines that ground outputs in trusted data sources
+- Implement output guardrails (factuality checker, retrieval cross-validation) and implement RAG (Retrieval-Augmented Generation) pipelines that ground outputs in trusted data sources.
 - Require human approval for high-impact communications that could impact financial markets, legal standing, or public perception.
 - Real-time alert when confidence score is below threshold.
 Prompt for human intervention.
 - Track RAG metrics such as grounding ratio and retrieval precision.
 Use quantitative SLOs (Service Level Objectives) for factuality and toxicity.
-- Reference benchmarks like JailbreakBench to evaluate model robustness against adversarial prompting and hallucination.
+- Use adversarial evaluation suites to assess robustness against prompting and hallucination.

 ### 3.11 Data Governance and Privacy